vietai/dab/README.md

 ## :notebook: A Case Study on Back-translation for Low-resource Languages

-Unsupervised Data Augmentation [3] has demonstrated improvements for high-resource languages (English) with back-translation.
+Unsupervised Data Augmentation [3] has demonstrated improvements for high-resource languages (English) by back-translation.
 In this work, we conduct a case study for Vietnamese through the following [Colab Notebook](https://colab.research.google.com/github/vietai/dab/blob/master/colab/Sentiment_Analysis_%2B_Back_translation.ipynb).

 On a Sentiment Analysis dataset with only 10K examples, we use back-translation to double the training set size and obtain an improvement of near 2.5\% in absolute accuracy: